SFedyanov/devopstest/README.md

 ```

 ## Variables
-.env contains some variables
+`.env` contains some variables

-delete the data that has been inserted for more than X amount of seconds
+Delete the data that has been inserted for more than X amount of seconds.

 Dafault value in docker-compose is 86400 seconds.
 It is 1 day.

+Tu change it uncomment next line in `.env`

 `USER_EXPIRE_AFTER_SECONDS=60`

 ## Database